elide-dev/jpms/README.md

 This repository provides sub-module library overrides for popular Java libraries which don't yet provide JPMS support (at least until some PRs are merged!).
 There is a Maven repository which contains these artifacts, too, so you can safely use them in your projects.

 > [!TIP]
 > **These libraries should be treated like `SNAPSHOT` versions until a release is issued.
-If you see hash failures with Gradle, make sure to pass `--write-verification-metadata ...`.**
+If you see hash failures with Gradle, make sure to pass `--refresh-dependencies --write-verification-metadata ...`.
+With Maven, pass `-U`.**

 #### Pending PRs